You may have a higher risk of kidney cancer if any of these apply to you:

 - Are male

 - Von Hippel-Lindau disease: This inherited syndrome can lead to the development of clear cell renal cell carcinoma (RCC), often at an early age.
-The condition also is associated with tumors in the brain and eye, pancreas cysts, and adrenal tumors.
+It’s also linked to tumors in the brain and eye, pancreas cysts, and adrenal tumors.

 - Birt-Hogg-Dubé syndrome: This inherited skin disease affects the hair follicles.
-It’s associated with various types of RCC, such as clear cell RCC and chromophobe RCC.
-It’s also associated with the development of air pockets in the lungs and certain skin changes.
+It’s linked to some types of RCC, such as clear cell RCC and chromophobe RCC.
+It’s also linked to the development of air pockets in the lungs and certain skin changes.

 - Hereditary papillary renal carcinoma: This inherited kidney cancer often affects younger people.
 It’s marked by papillary renal tumors.
 There usually are many tumors, and they often are bilateral (in both kidneys) and type 1.